Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Sunday – soup & sandwich day – soup & grilled cheddar cheese sandwiches
+Sunday – soup & sandwich day – Homemade Pantry Vegetable Soup, grilled cheese sandwiches

-Thursday – pork or beef – Beef roast in the slow cooker with onions, mashed potatoes, peas
+Thursday – pork or beef – Boneless Pork Loin chops in the slow cooker, rice, green beans

 For more ideas, visit Menu Plan Monday